OMeta: Development

-Usage
+Use

-OMeta, like other meta languages, is primarily used to create domain-specific languages (DSLs in short); specifically, it is used to quickly prototype DSLs — OMeta's slow running speed and unclear error reports remove much of its functionality as a full programming language (Heirbaut 73–74).
-OMeta is useful thanks to its ability to use one syntax for every phase of compiling, allowing it to be used rather than several separate tools in the creation of a compiler.
-Additionally, OMeta is valued both for the speed at which it can be used to create DSLs and the significantly lower amount of code it requires to perform such a task as opposed to vanilla implementations, with reports showing around 26% as many lines of functional code as vanilla.
+OMeta, like other metalanguages, is used to mainly create domain-specific languages (DSLs); specifically, it is used to quickly prototype DSLs — OMeta's slow running speed and unclear error reports remove much of its function as a full programming language (Heirbaut 73–74).
+OMeta is useful thanks to its ability to use one syntax for every phase of compiling, allowing it to be used rather than several separate tools to create a compiler.
+Also, OMeta is valued both for the speed at which it can be used to create DSLs and the significantly lower amount of code it needs to perform such a task in contrast to vanilla implementations, with reports showing around 26% as many lines of functional code as vanilla.

 Examples

 The following is an example of a basic calculator language in C# using OMeta: